graphile/crystal/CONTRIBUTING.md

 > [!TIP]
 >
-> If you want to keep the data between sessions, or the above doesn't work for
+> If you want to keep the data between sessions, run docker in the background,
-> you, this version mounts permanent storage into `/var/run/postgresql` and is
-> more explicit about some configuration options:
+> or the above doesn't work for you, this version:
 >
+> - mounts permanent storage into `/var/run/postgresql`
+> - detaches (runs in background)
+> - explicitly uses host networking
+>
 > ```bash
 > docker run -v /var/run/postgresql/:/var/run/postgresql/ --network host -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=postgres -e POSTGRES_HOST_AUTH_METHOD=trust -e POSTGRES_INITDB_ARGS='--auth-host=trust' -d postgres
 > ```
 >
-> These are the envvars you will need for this version:
+> You'll need to indicate the PostgreSQL user to use:
 >
 > ```bash
 > export PGUSER=postgres
+> ```
+>
+> If you previously set PGHOST/PGPORT then you will need to reset these for this
+> configuration too:
+>
+> ```bash
 > export PGHOST=/var/run/postgresql/
 > export PGPORT=5432
 > ```

-We also assume you have `psql` on your machine, if you don't you may install it using your preferred package manager, for example:
+The command `psql` should now work (exit with `Ctrl-D`).
+We require this utility to install the test fixtures; if you don't have `psql` installed, t you may install it using your preferred package manager, for example:

 ```bash
 sudo apt update && sudo apt install postgresql-client